woahbase/website/docs/images/alpine-chromium.md

 * Checkout the [docs][6] to get started with [ChromeDriver][5].

-* By default, WeeChat runs under the user `alpine`.
+* By default, Chromium runs under the user `alpine`.
 If the container is running as an arbitrary user, you may need to use `with-contenv` so the environment variables are accessible to the user process.